 London’s urgent suspected cancer referrals

-London’s urgent suspected cancer referral activity data shows that more people are being referred and diagnosed via this referral route than ever before.
-It also shows that suspected skin cancer has now overtaken breast cancer as the most commonly suspected cancer for London GPs.
+London’s urgent suspected cancer referral activity data shows that more people are being referred to and diagnosed via this referral route than ever before.
+It also shows that suspected brain cancer referrals had the biggest increase in volume in 2019 followed by referrals for suspected breast cancer.

-To see key referral and diagnosis data at CCG and GP practice level, use the profiles plus tool via the National Cancer Research and Analysis Service (NCRAS).
+To see key referral and diagnosis data at CCG and GP practice level, use the National Cancer Research and Analysis Service (NCRAS) profiles plus tool.